A Number Sense as an Emergent Property of the Manipulating Brain: Results

 \section{Results}

-We postulate that the efferent signals from the motor system are available to the visual system and are used as a supervisory signal (\textbf{Fig~\ref{fig:model-schematics}A}).
-Such signals provide information regarding the three actions of put, take and shake and, accordingly, perception may be trained to predict these three actions.
-Note that {\em no explicit signal indicating the number of objects in the scene is available to the visual system} at any time.

-We use a standard deep learning model of perception~\cite{lecun1998gradient,krizhevsky2012imagenet,lecun2015deep}: a {\em feature extraction} stage is followed by a {\em classifier} (\textbf{Fig.~\ref{fig:model-schematics}B}).
-The feature extraction stage maps the image $x$ to an internal representation $z$, often called an {\em embedding}.
-It is implemented by a deep network~\cite{krizhevsky2012imagenet} composed of convolutional layers (CNN) followed by fully connected layers (FCN 1).
-The classifier, implemented with a simple fully connected network (FCN 2), compares the representations $z_t$ and $z_{t+1}$ of the {\em before} and {\em after} images to predict which action took place.
-Feature extraction and classification are trained jointly by minimizing the prediction error.
-We find that the embedding dimension makes little difference to the performance of the network (\textbf{Fig. \ref{fig:embedding_dimension_fig}}).
-Thus, for ease of visualization, we settled on two dimensions.

-We carried out train-test experiments using sequences of synthetic images containing a small number of randomly arranged objects (\textbf{Fig.~\ref{fig:main_data}}).
-When training we limited the top number of objects to three (an arbitrary choice), and each pair of subsequent images was consistent with one of the manipulations (put, take, shake).
-We ran our experiments twice with different object statistics.
-In the first dataset the objects were identical squares, in the second they had variable size and contrast.
-In the following we refer to the model trained on the first dataset as \textit{Model 1} and the model trained on the second dataset as \textit{Model 2}.

-We found that models learn to predict the three actions on a test set of novel image sequences (\textbf{Fig.~\ref{fig:errors}}) with an error below 1\% on scenes up to three objects (the highest number during training).
+We found that models learn to predict the three actions on a test set of novel image sequences (Fig.~\ref{fig:errors}) with an error below 1\% on scenes up to three objects (the highest number during training).
 Performance degrades progressively for higher numbers beyond the training range.
-Model 2's error rate is higher, consistently with the task being harder.
-Thus, we find that our model learns to predict actions accurately.
+Model B's error rate is higher, consistently with the task being harder.
+Thus, we find that our model learns to predict actions accurately as one would expect from supervised learning.
 However, there is little ability to generalize the task to scenes containing previously unseen numbers of objects.
-This will become relevant later.
+Inability to generalize is a well-known shortcoming of supervised machine learning and will become relevant later.